Display visibility and brightness in outdoor lighting

 - Tactical Mode may be enabled and needs to be disabled.

 - Screen protector sheet is installed over the display.
-Crystal clear (glossy finish) protectors may cause undesired reflections or glare, while anti-glare (matte finish) protectors may allow less light to and from the display.
+Crystal clear (glossy finish) protectors may cause reflections or glare, while anti-glare (matte finish) protectors may allow less light to and from the display.
 Removing or swapping the screen protector may help.

 - The display controller is not behaving properly, requiring a Hard Reset (hold the Power button for a full count of 20 seconds) or extended power removal (pull battery pack(s) and wall charger for at least 20 minutes).